-Other academic initiatives, such as changing the delivery method of the entire program, adding or closing an off-campus location, and entering into an agreement with another institution, may require substantive change notification or approval by SCHEV and/or SACSCOC.
+Other academic initiatives, such as changing the delivery method of a program, adding or closing an off-campus location, and entering into an agreement with another institution, may require substantive change notification or approval by SCHEV and/or SACSCOC.

-The first step for adding, closing or significantly altering degree or certificate programs, as well as for initiatives involving off-campus locations and contractual agreements, is completion of the Academic Initiative Planning Checklist, found on the Curriculum Forms page.
+The first step for adding, closing or significantly altering degree or certificate programs, as well as for initiatives involving contractual agreements with other educational institutions, is completion of the Academic Initiative Planning Checklist.
 The checklist is an “early warning” system that ensures compliance with SACSCOC and SCHEV substantive change reporting policies.
-The SACSCOC and SCHEV liaisons will review your checklist and let you know how reporting requirements may affect the approval process and proposed implementation plan.
+The SACSCOC / SCHEV liaison will review your checklist and let you know how reporting requirements may affect the approval process and proposed implementation plan.

 Initiating a new academic program is an exciting and labor intensive process.
-The Office of Accreditation and Compliance and SCHEV liaisons are here to offer support and ensure that faculty time and expertise are expended efficiently and effectively.
-If you have any questions, please contact Virginia Kinman at x2441 or firstname.lastname@example.org.
+The Office of Accreditation and Compliance is here to offer support and ensure that faculty time and expertise are expended efficiently and effectively.
+If you have any questions, please contact David Shoenthal at x2193 or email@example.com.

 - College Curriculum Committee chairs

-- Cook-Cole College of Arts and Sciences – TBD
+- Cook-Cole College of Arts and Sciences – Melissa Rhoten

-- College of Business and Economics – TBD
+- College of Business and Economics – Jim Haug

-- College of Education and Human Services – TBD
+- College of Education, Health, and Human Services – Wendy Thompson

-- EPC chair – Shawn Smith (English and Modern Languages)
+- Civitae Core Curriculum director – Heather Lettner-Rust (English and Modern Languages)